arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

 ArangoDB instance, the number of shards, replication factor and shard keys will silently be ignored.

-Note that in a cluster, every newly created collection will have a new ID, it is not possible to reuse the ID from the originally dumped collection.
-This is for safety reasons to ensure consistency of IDs.

 ### Factors affecting speed of arangorestore in a Cluster

 The following factors affect speed of _arangorestore_ in a Cluster: